 In New Zealand, flags and flagpoles have generally been damaged for political reasons, typically related to Māori independence or during periods of war.

-The earliest-known instance of flag damage occurred between 1844 and 1845 in Kororāreka (Russell).
-Ngāpuhi chief Hōne Heke cut down a flagpole flying the British Union Jack, four times.
+The earliest-known instance of flag damage occurred in 1844–45 in Kororāreka (Russell).
+Ngāpuhi chief Hōne Heke cut down a flagpole flying the British Union Jack four times.
 He saw the flag as a symbol of unwanted British authority over Māori.
-A flagpole at the Manukau Heads was cut down during the New Zealand wars in 1863.
+A flagpole at Manukau Heads was cut down during the New Zealand wars in 1863.

 During protest action at the Waitangi treaty grounds on Waitangi Day in 1995, Joseph Murphy trampled on a New Zealand flag.
 He was convicted of offensive behaviour.
 In 2005 Tūhoe activist Tame Iti shot the flag – reputedly the Australian flag, which he used to stand in for the New Zealand flag – during a Waitangi Tribunal hearing at Tauaarau marae in the Bay of Plenty.
 Iti was convicted of firearms offences, but his conviction was overturned in 2007.